Purdue-CS193/lab-1-BenKriebel/index.md

 ## Header 2
 ### Header 3

-- Bulleted
+- Straw is scheap
-- List
+- Grass is free

-1. Numbered
+- Buy a farm...
-2. List
+- **And you get all three**

 **Bold** and _Italic_ and `Code` text